How to Measure for Replacement Windows: A Step-by-Step Guide

 Single-Hung Windows

-Functionality: Similar to double-hung windows but with a fixed upper sash.
-Only the lower sash slides up to open, reducing the ventilation options compared to double-hung windows.
+Functionality: Similar to double-hung windows, single-hung windows have a fixed upper sash, with only the lower sash able to slide open, limiting airflow compared to their double-hung counterparts.

 Picture Windows

-Best Use: Best used in living rooms or spaces where you desire expansive views and natural light and where ventilation is not a concern.
+Best Use: Ideal for living rooms or spaces where views and light are prioritized over airflow.

 Sliding Windows